 Emma Faye publicly advocated for the largest theater in San Antonio to offer captioning for their deaf/HOH patrons and won with Star Wars being the first movie played there with open captions.
 She advocated for deaf rights with the Texas Court Reporters Association for captioning legislation as well as hearing aid and implant insurance coverage legislation and personally met with eight Texas State Representatives and Senators on the importance of passing these two bills.

-She has had over 36+ TV appearances, two of which were broadcast syndications that aired in 50 markets on hearing loss and the #ShowYourAids campaign.
-She was featured 50+ times in local and national print, digital publications and radio interviews nationwide.
-She has shared her story at 300+ speaking engagements and events.
+She has had over 43+ TV appearances, two of which were broadcast syndications that aired in 50 markets on hearing loss and the #ShowYourAids campaign.
+She was featured on Texas Country Reporter for her non-profit Aid the Silent and Good Vibrations Music Festival which won the Barbara Jordan Media Award from the The Governor’s Committee on People with Disabilities as Broadcast Winner for the show “Love Hears: Emma Faye Rudkin.”
+She has been featured 50+ times in local and national print, digital publications and radio interviews nationwide.
+She has shared her story at over 300+ speaking engagements and events.
 Emma Faye was the opening musician for Lysa TerKeurst, Max Lucado, Ben Rector, Penny & Sparrow and Matt Wertz.

 Today, Emma Faye travels all around the country speaking at business conventions, ministries, churches and deaf conferences sharing her story and letting others know about the programs Aid the Silent offers to the (D)deaf/hard-of-hearing community.
 It is because of her ability to communicate via sign language and orally that she is able to unify the Deaf community with the hearing world.
 Emma Faye is the primary fundraiser and spokesperson for Aid the Silent as well as a staff member for San Antonio’s pilot program Deaf Young Life.